An Orthogonality Principle for Select-Maximum Estimation of Exponential Variables: Abstract

 \section{Abstract}

-It was recently proposed to encode the one-sided exponential source $X$ into $K$ parallel channels, $Y_1,\dotsc, Y_K,$ such that the error signals $X-Y_i, i=1,\dotsc, K,$ are one-sided exponential and mutually independent given $X$ \cite{erez:2020,ostergaard:2020}.
+Motivated by multiple-description source coding with feedback, it was recently proposed to encode the one-sided exponential source $X$ via $K$ parallel channels, $Y_1,\dotsc, Y_K,$ such that the error signals $X-Y_i, i=1,\dotsc, K,$ are one-sided exponential and mutually independent given $X$.
 Moreover, it was shown that the optimal estimator $\hat{Y}$ of the source $X$ with respect to the one-sided error criterion, is simply given by the maximum of the outputs, i.e., $\hat{Y} = \max \{ Y_1,\dotsc, Y_K\}$.
 In this paper, we show that the distribution of the resulting estimation error $X-\hat{Y}$, is equivalent to that of the optimum noise in the backward test-channel of the one-sided exponential source, i.e., it is one-sided exponentially distributed and statistically independent of the joint output $Y_1,\dotsc, Y_K$.